Bernard J. Taylor: The Deliverer

 Adapted from another novel that Taylor has withdrawn from circulation, it is about a man who kills women he meets through the internet in the belief that he is doing them a favor by ending their miserable lives and sending them to a better place.
 The play was completed early in 2012.

-The Kindness of Strangers
+The Kindness of Strangers/Tennessee Williams: Portrait of a Gay Icon

 In 2018, solo theatre artist Jade Esteban Estrada starred in the San Antonio production of Taylor's The Kindness of Strangers, a one-person show about the life of Tennessee Williams.
 Playwright Mark Leonard lauded Estrada's "brilliant, energetic portrayal of Williams.
 Both Taylor and Estrada deftly sidestep the cloying cliches to offer a gripping and vastly entertaining hour or so in the company of an American genius bent on self-destruction.
 Their Tennessee has heart, soul, rage and wit and it is well worth spending an evening entranced and entertained in his company."

+The work was revived at the Sargent Theatre in New York in June, 2025, under the title of "Tennessee Williams: Portrait of a Gay Icon", with New York actor John Stillwaggon in the title role.
+Critic Bill Eisenring, in ther review magazine Showtones, wrote: "Playwright Bernard J. Taylor has given us a really well written solo play exploring the life of Tennessee Williams, not so much as a playwright, but as a damaged child and man.
+John Stillwaggon brings Williams to life through 90 minutes telling the story to the audience from “Williams” alcohol and drug addled perspective as an older man.
+Corolyn Dellinger does a wonderful job moving Stillwaggon on the stage."